May 01, 2018

 Now, if you know anything about plants, you can assume that means they… well … flower automatically.
 And you’d essentially be right.
 But here’s why: they switch from the vegetative state to the flowering stage without the “12 light /12 dark” ratios typically required.
 And they do it quickly, meaning that we will have plants to harvest in 60 to 90 days!

-So, in addition to our fast-paced march to fall, we’ve got a faster-paced march to summer.
+So, in addition to our fast-paced march to hemp plant harvesting in the fall, we’ve got a faster-paced march to summer.
 That means more of this year’s cannabis product, sooner.